tommasobattisti/SoupSoftware/README.md

 # SoupSoftware
 This repository contains the software developed for the "Computational Management of Data" course of the DHDK master's degree.
-Professor Peroni S.
+</br>Professor Peroni S.